-As of October 2008, we received a total of 1055 usable questionnaires from Dalton State College.
+As of October 2009, we received a total of 827 usable questionnaires from Dalton State College.
 This number may be lower than the combined number of surveys scored this season because students who triggered a scoring flag (for inconsistent responding and/or missing scale scores) were not included in this aggregate report.

-Table 1 includes a descriptive report of the demographic characteristics of Dalton State whether this sample seems representative of a typical cohort of students at your institution.
+Table 1 includes a descriptive report of the demographic characteristics of Dalton State College students who completed the SRI.
+You may want to use this information to assess whether this sample seems representative of a typical cohort of students at your institution.